JacksonKJones/Learning-Repo/README.md

 # Learning Git and Github

-This is a repository I'm using to learn how to use these programs
+This is a repository I'm using to learn how to use these programs.